 St. Lucia (Saint Lucia) is an island with many influences including British, French, African, and Creole.
-St. Lucia is famous for its black sand beaches due to the high amount of volcanism on the island as well.
+This Caribbean island is famous for its black sand beaches due to the high amount of volcanism on the island as well.

-And seafood and fishing play major roles in St. Lucian culture, with many small fishing villages scattered throughout the island such as Anse-le-Ray, Gros Islet and Canaries.
-The island has a rich history of fishing, dating back to when early fishermen would fish from dug out canoes, and some still do today.
+It is also known for its seafood, and fishing plays a major role in St. Lucian culture, with many small fishing villages scattered throughout the island.
+Anse-le-Ray, Gros Islet, and Canaries are some of the more popular ones.
+The island has a rich history of fishing, dating back to when early fishermen would fish from dug-out canoes, as some still do today.

 The best time to fish St. Lucia’s bordering waters is December through March.
 During these months, you’ll find the best weather and conditions to land the most fish, but any time is a good time to fish in a tropical location, and many of the species of fish that are most popular around the island have different peak periods.